 There is no cure for Parkinson’s disease, a neurodegenerative disorder, but the right treatment can help mitigate the symptoms and improve the patient’s quality of life.
 Many patients with Parkinson’s disease will eventually develop a form of dementia.
 In addition to cognitive symptoms, individuals with Parkinson’s disease often experience behavioral symptoms, including: apathy, depression, and anxiety.
 Identifying the comorbidities of Parkinson’s disease can also result in improvements in quality of life and this is where Dr. De Marco comes in.
 He will assess for the cognitive and emotional symptoms commonly seen in Parkinson’s disease and work with your referring provider in developing a comprehensive care plan.
 Neuropsychological evaluations are also an integral part of determining which patients are appropriate for neurosurgical intervention (i.e., deep brain stimulation).
 Individuals suffering with Parkinson’s disease may arrive at our offices anxious and scared, but the feeling of being alone on their journey ends the moment they meet with Dr. Anthony De Marco.

 Dr. De Marco empathizes with his patients’ concerns, and implements a consultative, customized, and empirically-based approach to assessment based on the needs of the individual and their family.
 Learn more about the details of his evaluation process:

-Quality care for individuals with Parkinson’s disease should never be optional, and at IGEA Brain & Spine, it never is.
+Quality care for individuals with Parkinson’s disease should never be optional, and at IGEA Brain, Spine & Orthopedics, it never is.
 Contact our Saddle River, NJ location and schedule a consultation with Dr. De Marco to discuss treatment options.